skobba/skobba.github.io_bak/docs/IOT/Arduino.md

 }
 ```

-## Preferences library
+## ESP-IDF NVS (Non-Volatile Storage)
-In ESP32 there is no EEPROM.
+ESP32 has no EEPROM.
 Preferences is an Arduino library that uses ESP-IDF's NVS, which has wear levelling

 ## Quadrature Encoders
 A quadrature encoder is an encoder that has two output channels, with one being offset by 90 electrical degrees, or one quarter of a cycle